materialsproject/fireworks/docs/_build/html/_sources/installation_tutorial.txt

 This tutorial will guide you through FireWorks installation on worker nodes, test communication with the queue, and submit some placeholder jobs.

+*TODO: add more of an introduction to all the objects during the tutorial, and clarify that this is not the whole story.*

+*TODO: provide an overview picture, probably on some other page.*

 Set up worker nodes
 ===================